 Forest Swords February 9, 2017 by Mikko Roots crack and the forest moves, the pulsing rhythm of the woods has the power to animate… What can I say, its all in the book: John Blanche’s Voodoo Forest.
 Share this:TwitterFacebookGoogleLike this:Like Loading...
 Mikko Related 23 thoughts on “Forest Swords” Im hnoured to be the source of inspiration – thanks …..
 LikeLiked by 3 people Reply Very nice and inspiring models, love ’em.
 Looking forward to see them painted and to follow this project further. 🙂 LikeLike Reply Bloody hell… that’s awesome!
 Like the book has come to life.
 LikeLike Reply That is so flippin’ badass!
 Love it Mikko!
 LikeLike Reply Creepy!
 LikeLike Reply Just incredible, so bizarre and beautiful!
 LikeLike Reply I can’t describe how amazing these models look.
 Great work!
 LikeLike Reply This is amazing!
 Proper world building with a strong, unified theme and bags of character.
 So many quirky little touches too.
 LikeLike Reply Fantastic work!
 Each one is really characterful in their own way, as well as the strong theme being carried through each.
 One thing perhaps overlooked is the fantastic use of different oval base sizes.
 The group is a real treat in terms of size and height variation too.
 LikeLike Reply Very creepy stuff.
 I love it LikeLike Reply Thats a bit special.
 Jaw drops to floor!
 LikeLike Reply Wow!
 That one in the back blends seamlessly into the illustration! ❤ LikeLike Reply Beautifully done Mikko LikeLike Reply And so many models at once!
 I’m curious to what your plan is for painting all the grass?
 LikeLike Reply No idea Toni, no idea:) maybe I try inks and some light highlighting… LikeLiked by 2 people Reply We demand anotherrrrrr shrubbery !!!!!!!!
 LikeLike Reply Absolutely exquisite collection of miniatures.
 They make me appreciate this magical hobby and our collective so much.
 So good to have you back Mikko.
 LikeLike Reply Strong atmosphere, great execution and superb idea — and they’ve not even been painted yet!
 LikeLike Reply Beautiful atmosphere!
 I find it oddly peaceful, in a weird and poetic way..
 LikeLiked by 2 people Reply That is truly staggering!
 Your work is very evocative and reminiscent of John Blanch’s vision of 40k.
 I look forward to watching your progress.
 LikeLike Reply Pingback: Dark Age of Sigmar: Getting Started with AoS28 - Ex Profundis This is stunning work Mikko.
-Cant wait to see them painted – even though their current monochrome moonlight look is fabolous 🙂 LikeLike Reply Leave a Reply Cancel reply Enter your comment here...
+Cant wait to see them painted – even though their current monochrome moonlight look is fabolous 🙂 LikeLike Reply Mind blowing creepy and beautiful at the same time.
+Looking forward to seeing it painted.
+Keep up the inspirational work.
+LikeLike Reply Leave a Reply Cancel reply Enter your comment here...
 Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.